alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ## Abstract

 > As Australia enters the post-pandemic world, we will be forced to make difficult public health and economic choices.
 Our policies currently aim to build and maintain a robust public health infrastructure for containment of Covid-19 until a vaccine is available.
 As we learn more about the virus, however, and as domestic and international situations evolve, our policies must be ready to adapt.
 In the short term, our containment strategies must further emulate those of successful countries including Taiwan, South Korea, Iceland, Senegal and others.
-If our containment fails, however, or if the international situation, we must be ready to adopt to other policies, even beyond containment, including Sweden's focused protection.
+If our containment fails, however, or if the international situation changes, we must be ready to adopt other policies, even beyond containment, including Sweden's focused protection.
 Further lockdowns should be ruled out of consideration under any circumstances.

 - ToC
 {:toc}